OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 Virtual Machine System Snapshots
 ================================================================================

+.. warning:: Snapshotting might not be available for every supported hypervisor.
+Please check the limitations of the specific virtualization driver you're using to ensure this feature is available before using it.

  A system snapshot will contain the current disks and memory state.
 You can create, delete and restore snapshots for running VMs.

 .. prompt:: text $ auto